Emlen Tunnell: New York Giants

 On July 24, 1948, Tunnell signed with the New York Giants.
-He was the first African American signed by, and the first to play for, the Giants.
+He was the first black player signed by, and the first to play for, the Giants.
 He later wrote that he hitchhiked from his family home in Garrett Hill to New York City to meet Jack Mara, son of Giants founder Tim Mara, and ask for a try out.
 In his Hall of Fame induction speech, Tunnell thanked a West Indian banana-truck driver who dropped him off near this Polo Grounds "appointment".

 As a rookie in 1948, Tunnell appeared in 10 games and intercepted seven passes, including one returned 43 yards for a touchdown.
 Between 1949 and 1952, he was known as one of the best pass defenders and punt returners in the NFL.
 He was a key element in the Giants' famed "umbrella defense" that shut down the passing game of opponents in the early 1950s, and he was referred to as the Giants' "offense on defense".
 His accomplishments during those prime years include the following: